absreim/react-bootstrap-data-grid/README.md

 to the `src/grid/dist` directory.
 All files in the `src/grid/dist` directory are not meant to be checked into version control, except for `src/grid/dist/package.json` and `src/grid/dist/README.md`, which are maintained by hand.

+## Publishing

+To publish a package after successfully building it for distribution, change to the `src/grid/dist` subdirectory and use the NPM CLI:

+`cd ./src/grid/dist`

+`npm publish --access public`

+Note that one needs to be logged into via the NPM CLI to an account that has permission to publish to the specified scope.

 ## Automated tests

 One can run the automated tests in the `src/grid/dist/__tests__` by invoking the `test` or `test:watch` NPM script.
 The